shwethaj1104/AWS_study_material/Docker.md

 _____________________________________________________________________________________________________________________________________________________________________________
 # ECS-Elastic Container Service

-• Launch Docker containers on AWS
+• Launch Docker containers on AWS.

 • You must provision & maintain the infrastructure (the EC2 instances)
 ___________